Joe Hirsch Media Roll of Honor

-Russ Harris (1923-2016) began his journalism career at the Canton Repository in his native Ohio following service in World War II.
+Russ Harris (1923 - 2016) began his journalism career at the Canton Repository in his native Ohio following service in World War II.
 He became involved in turf writing and handicapping in 1957 at the Akron Beacon Journal, where he made his selections under the nom de plume Phil Dancer (an homage to his favorite horse, Native Dancer).
 Harris moved on to the Miami Herald and also worked summers for Daily Racing Form in Chicago, which led to stints as a official racing steward at Hawthorne, Arlington, and Washington Park.
-His next stop was the Philadelphia Inquirer, and then the New York Daily News, where Harris did double duty as a prolific racing writer as well as a popular public handicapper.
-(His greatest handicapping achievement occurred on May 8, 1981, when he selected the winners of all nine races on the card at Belmont Park.)
+His next stop was the Philadelphia Inquirer, and then the New York Daily News, where Harris did double duty as a prolific racing writer as well as a popular public handicapper, including his greatest handicapping achievement on May 8, 1981, when he selected the winners of all nine races on the card at Belmont Park.
 Harris continued to put his opinions on the line through 2008, when he was the leading public handicapper during the Saratoga meet.
 In 2003, Harris was honored by his colleagues in the National Turf Writers and Association with the Walter Haight Award.
 Away from the track Harris spent time as a teacher, and in 1999, at age 75, he earned his Ph.D. from Lehigh University.

 Joe Palmer (2011)